 Utilizing the land asset and farm asset to design programming that enhances conservation and farming practices.

 Alternative 3 – A combination of alternatives 1 and 2.
-Retain portions of the property that have significance to county government operations, disposing of portions of the property that are no longer needed for their original use, and for which no future use has been identified.
-This would include selling all of the property except the cemetery, wetlands, and historic firehouse with conservation easements in place.
+Retain portions of the property that have significance to county government operations (cemetery, wetlands, and historic firehouse with conservation easements in place).
+Portions that are not core to county government operations (farm land) may either be retained as rental property or sold in large tracts with conservation easements in order to retain the agricultural purpose of the property.
+There was stakeholder input in favor of selling the property for private farm use.

-If sold in large enough parcels and with conservation easements the integrity of the land for agricultural uses is preserved.
+The key recommendation was that the parcels be maintained as agricultural lands, therefore if sold in large enough parcels with conservation easements the integrity of the land for agricultural uses is preserved.

+The cemetery, wetlands and the fire house have restrictions and are required to be retained and maintained by the County.
-Allows for utilization of the remaining area surrounding cemetery and historic fire house to develop public access park facilities.

-Allows retention of acreage for potential uses by other county departments (ie: Highway – water access, Parks – storage)
+Allows for utilization of the remaining area surrounding cemetery and historic fire house to develop public access park facilities, or use by other county departments. (ie: Highway – water, Parks – storage).

 RECOMMENDATION

 In developing re-use recommendations the committee considered the overall mission and vision of the county as well as the best return for the county taxpayer.
 Predominant goals: The Sauk County Health Care Center property and farm is a significant county asset.
 It is a large contiguous plot that encompasses farmland, wetland and prairie habitats.
 It has significant value that exceeds valuation by monetary measures alone.
 The re-use recommendation focuses on maintenance of the unique components that define the property by recommending Alternative Number 3.
-The recommendation therefore is to sell agricultural land with conservation easements for continued agricultural purposes.
-Portions of the property would remain in county ownership for public access purposes, specifically the restored wetlands; and the land surrounding the historic fire house and cemetery.
+The recommendation is for the restored wetlands; and the land surrounding the historic fire house and cemetery to remain in County ownership and be operated as public access parks.
+The second part of the recommendation is that the argricultural land under production remain in production whether owned privately or through continued County ownership.

 This alternative allows for:

 The maintenance and development of the site in a manner consistent with the Town of Reedsburg Comprehensive Plan, County Comprehensive Plan, and the Comprehensive Outdoor Recreational Plan, which focuses on continued agricultural use (refer to detail on page 2).

 Considers that objectives for sale and / or re-use fall within the context of core county mission.

 Retains key elements of the property within public ownership, namely, the cemetery, the restored wetlands, and the historic firehouse.